shadps4-emu/shadPS4/README.md

 # Contribution

-Currently i accept any kind of contribution some hints for what is might be useful.
+Currently I accept any kind of contribution some hints for what is might be useful.

-* PKG extractor (there was an initial work on this , just search project history commits)
+* PKG extractor (there was an initial work on this, just search project history commits)
-* Initial GUI with imgui , SDL3 and Vulkan.
+* Initial GUI with imgui, SDL3 and Vulkan.
 * Better logging system with spdlog
 * ..to be filled